lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial2/tutorial.rst

 With most conventional molecular force fields, the chemical bonds between atoms are defined at the start of the simulation and remain fixed, regardless of the forces applied to the atoms.
+In this tutorial, these bonds are explicitly specified in the **.data** file, which is read using the ``read_data`` command (see below).
-These bonds are typically modeled as springs with equilibrium distances :math:`r_0` and force constants :math:`k_\text{b}`:
+Bonds are typically modeled as springs with equilibrium distances :math:`r_0` and force constants :math:`k_\text{b}`:
 :math:`U_\text{b} = k_\text{b} \left( r - r_0 \right)^2`.
 Additionally, angular and
 dihedral constraints are often imposed to preserve the molecular structure